How to Trap Minks

 Minks are highly intelligent and often difficult to trap, but their natural curiosity and food drive should eventually lead them to your humane trap.
 Use the following trapping and relocation tips from Havahart® to get the job done.

-Your local or state wildlife agency can also advise you on where a captured mink can be released.
+Your local or state wildlife agency can also advise you on where to release a captured mink.
 Since minks are territorial, options may be limited.

 For more bait options, check out How To: Mink Baits »